 As technology advances, older devices will inevitably reach end-of-life; in the mobile space, this is an outsized concern, as wireless spectrum is a finite resource.
-Much in the same way that the digital switchover occurred for TV broadcasting, older mobile networks are actively being dismantled to free spectrum for next-generation networks, including transitional LTE Advanced, LTE Advanced Pro, and “true” 5G networks.
+Much in the same way that the digital switchover occurred for over-the-air TV broadcasts, older mobile networks are actively being dismantled to free spectrum for next-generation networks, including transitional LTE Advanced, LTE Advanced Pro, and “true” 5G networks.

-In the US, AT&T disabled its 2G network on January 1, 2017, rendering countless feature phones— as well as the original iPhone—unusable.
-Verizon plans to disable the last of its 2G CDMA network by the end of 2019, which will render most feature phones and older smartphones unusable, as well as IoT devices such as water meters.
+In the US, AT&T disabled its 2G network on January 1, 2017, rendering countless feature phones—as well as the original iPhone—unusable.
+Verizon plans to disable its legacy 2G and 3G networks by the end of 2019, which will render most feature phones and older smartphones unusable, as well as IoT devices such as water meters.
 Verizon stopped activations of 3G-only phones in July 2018.
 End-of-life plans for the 2G networks of Sprint and T-Mobile have not been publicly disclosed.

 Additionally, as 5G is used increasingly to deliver wireless broadband, wireline broadband providers will face competition as the two services approach feature parity.
 With many people using smartphones both as their primary computing device and for tethering a traditional computer to the internet, the extra cost of a traditional wireline connection may become unnecessary for some people, and enable those outside the reach of traditional wireline connections to have affordable access to high-speed for the first time.

 As 5G specifications are designed around the needs of businesses, the low-power and low-latency attributes are expected to spark a revolution in IoT deployments.
 According to Verizon Wireless President Ronan Dunne, 5G will enable the deployment of 20 billion IoT devices by 2020, leading to the creation of the "industrial internet," affecting supply chain management, as well as agriculture and manufacturing industries.
 These same attributes also make 5G well suited to use cases that require continuous response and data analysis, such as self-driving cars and traffic control.